GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 ---
-title: Introduction to Variable Fonts on the Web
+title: Introduction to variable fonts on the web
 subhead: A new font specification that can significantly reduce font file sizes
 description: >
   How variable fonts work, how typographers implement variable fonts, and